Dealing with Covid-19 in the UK

 The Chinese city of Wuhan is home to the Huanan seafood wholesale market which sells live and newly slaughtered animals.
 Many people that were initially infected were regulars to this market or worked there.

-To be more specific, experts believe the specific animal it may have come from may well actually be bats being used as food.
+Experts believe the animal it may have come from may well actually be bats being used as food.

-The most common symptoms can include a persistent cough, a fever and sometimes breathing difficulties.
-If you show any signs of these you and anybody you live with need to self isolate at home for 14 days.
+Symptoms include a persistent dry cough, a fever and breathing difficulties.
+If you show signs of these you and anybody you live with need to self isolate at home.
+That means no trips out anywhere.
+If you need assistance in shopping, reach out to family or friends or try your luck with online deliveries.

 Is there a cure?